 The USC School of Dramatic Arts to offer management-style services for graduating actors with launch of an innovative new Career Center.
 Enhanced opportunities and resources for the School’s graduating playwrights, designers, technical directors and stage managers will also be housed in the center.

 “One of our core responsibilities is to train our students in preparation for productive, fulfilling lives beyond the university,” said USC Provost Michael Quick.
 “SDA’s initiative will help our actors, writers, and designers start out quickly on promising careers in fields that can sometimes be unstable.
 We owe our students as much support as possible and we are committed to seeing them through graduation and into their chosen fields.”

 The new management-style services for actors will be available for School of Dramatic Arts graduates for one year upon completion of their degree.

-“The first year following graduation can often be a challenging one for artists as they transition from the embrace of a conservatory environment into the professional sphere,” says David Bridel, dean of the USC School of Dramatic Arts and holder of the Braverman Family Dean’s Chair.
+“The first year following graduation can often be a challenging one for artists as they transition from the embrace of a conservatory environment into the professional sphere,” says David Bridel, dean of the USC School of Dramatic Arts.
 “This new Career Center will help ease that progression and will offer a more holistic, developmental approach to career building.”